a3X3k/InCTF/InCTF Junior 2021/Qualifiers/Misc/Mimmic/README.md

 ### Hints

 - No use of Stegsnow :)
 - Spam Spam Spam...
-OSINT for spam!!
+Google it up for spam!!
 - Decode space

 ### Solution